 American College of Trial Lawyers (Fellow);International Association of Trial Lawyers International Society of Barristers; American Board of Trial Advocates; Board Certified in Civil Trial Law, Texas Board of Legal Specialization; Texas Trial Lawyers Association (President, 1990-91); Travis County Trial Lawyers Association (President, 1988-90); Texas Bar Foundation (Fellow); Legal Aid Society of Central Texas (Member of Board of Directors, 1980-83; President, 1982-83); American Bar Association; District of Columbia Bar Association.

-Selected by his peers to be included in The Best Lawyers in America (2013 and 2014), and in Texas Super Lawyers every year since its inception.
+Selected by his peers to be included in The Best Lawyers in America (1993-2014), and in Texas Super Lawyers every year since its inception.
 Selected as Trial Lawyer of the Year by the Texas Chapters of the American Board of Trial Advocates (ABOTA).

 Texas adopts Uniform Trade Secrets Act—Does this mean predictability for your business?
 Maybe, Blog post, July 2013 (co-author).